soumya-rup/interview-question-ai/README.md

 Click the "Generate Questions" button.

-### Important note-

-The API key used in the above project is disabled and will not work.
-Please generate your own API key on Google AI Studio and replace it with the one in the config file so the project works for you

 ## Benefits
 Streamline interview preparation by generating relevant questions quickly.

 Customize difficulty levels to match candidate experience.

 Improve interview quality with diverse question types.

+### Important note-

+The API key used in the above project is disabled and will not work.
+Please generate your own API key on Google AI Studio and replace it with the one in the config file so the project works for you. :)